 The 2019 Senior Review included the following missions:

 - Chandra X-ray Observatory

 - Hubble Space Telescope

 Panel Composition and Structure

-The 2019 Astrophysics Senior will adopt a multi-level review structure (see figure below), in which three panels report to a Senior Review Subcommittee, which has been established as a subordinate group to the Astrophysics Advisory Committee, consistent with the Charter of the Astrophysics Advisory Committee and compliant with the Federal Advisory Committee Act (FACA) of 1972 (P.L.
+The 2019 Astrophysics Senior used a multi-level review structure (see figure below), in which three panels reported to a Senior Review Subcommittee, which was established as a subordinate group to the Astrophysics Advisory Committee, consistent with the Charter of the Astrophysics Advisory Committee and compliant with the Federal Advisory Committee Act (FACA) of 1972 (P.L.
 92-463).

 Please see the Terms of Reference for the Senior Review Subcommittee for more information.